wyhitcs/team-letsencrypt/draftv1.md

 ####ACME protocol

-The identities of Internet entities (client and server) need to be verified.
+In many cases (e.g. online payment),the identities of Internet entities (client and server) need to be verified.
 However, today’s verification is done by some ad-hoc mechanisms which are not suitable for future development of online verification.
 Automatic Certificate Management Environment (ACME) protocol [[1](#acme)] aims to address such issue by standardizing and automating the procedures of verification.
 In other words, it is a “bag of procedures” by doing which a Certificate Authority issues a certificate to a client.

 Let’s Encrypt is a software automating the tasks of obtaining certificates and configuring web servers to use them.
 It is based on ACME protocol and accomplished by running a certificate management agent on the web server.
 The workflow can be summarized as follows: